dddvision/functionalnavigation/README.md

 ## Participation ##

 We greatly appreciate feedback from all users.
 If you have downloaded our code and found it useful, please let us know, and we will add a link to your organization (logos will be resized to 200x150).
-Organizations listed below have expressed interest in the TOMMAS framework, but this does not necessarily imply an endorsement or recommendation:
+Organizations listed below have expressed interest in the TOMMAS framework, but this does not imply an endorsement or recommendation:

 | [![](https://github.com/dddvision/functionalnavigation/blob/master/wiki/SSCI.png)](http://www.ssci.com) | [![](https://github.com/dddvision/functionalnavigation/blob/master/wiki/AFRL.png)](http://www.eglin.af.mil) | [![](https://github.com/dddvision/functionalnavigation/blob/master/wiki/UCF-CVL.png)](http://server.cs.ucf.edu/~vision) |
 |:-----------------------------------------------------------------------------------------|:---------------------------------------------------------------------------------------------|:---------------------------------------------------------------------------------------------------------|